MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 ---
-title: Back up and restore target clusters using Velero
+title: Back up, restore workload clusters using Velero
 description: Learn how to back up and restore workload clusters to Azure Blob storage or MinIO using Velero in AKS hybrid.
 author: sethmanheim
 ms.topic: how-to